ZaneElias/AERO_ELITE/replit.md

 ## Current Limitations

 1. **Procedural Models**: 3D models are currently procedural geometric representations rather than actual GLB files.
-Each aircraft type (fighter, commercial, helicopter, private, cargo) has a unique procedural design, but they don't load external model files yet.
+Each of the 12 aircraft has a unique procedural geometry design - no two models look the same.
+Models are distinguished by their specific name (F-35, F-22, SR-71, etc.), not just by type category.

 2. **Download Feature**: Model download is disabled pending GLB asset implementation.